 Wind Cave National Park is located in South Dakota and it was the first cave to be designated as a national park.

-The South Dakota national park is home to the world’s largest collection of rare box formations and it is home to a 28,295-acre nature reserve, making the park definitely one to put on your USA bucket list.
+The South Dakota national park is home to the world’s largest collection of rare box formations and it is home to a 28,295-acre nature reserve, making the park definitely one to put on your South Dakota bucket list alongside Badlands and a trip to Custer State Park.

 Stories and information about the cave date back to 1881 when the Bingham brothers passed by and heard a unique hissing sound that was coming from the cave’s only natural entrance.
 After, the cover was discovered and made public.